It’s helpful to understand a basic definition of email client and how those are recorded from devices to platforms.

 Will we ever be able to see the app (Gmail app, Outlook app etc) a mobile user is using?

-Currently the user agent information that we get back identifies a users operating system (e.g Windows/OSX), platform (e.g mobile, desktop) and client (e.g Android, Blackbery, Windows Live etc).
+Currently the user agent information that we get back identifies a users operating system (e.g., Windows/OSX), platform (e.g., mobile, desktop) and client (e.g., Android, Windows Live, etc).
 Unfortunately, we cannot determine at this point the specific app the user was using on their mobile phone.
-We're always looking for ways to improve the email client reporting so we'll be sure to add specific apps when we are able to!